Lisa vs. Malibu Stacy: Plot

-Dr. Hibbert introduces a frail Ben Matlock to a crowd of excited seniors at the grand opening of a geriatric medical center.
-After seeing Matlock mobbed to the ground by fans, Grampa becomes aware of his mortality and gives the family their inheritance early.
-He leaves them a box of old Liberty head silver dollars which they decide to spend right away.
+Grampa decides to give the Simpson family their inheritance early, which the family chooses to spend on a trip to the mall.
 During the entire trip to the mall and back home, Grampa tells far-fetched stories and spouts useless advice, making the family shun him.
 At the mall, Lisa eagerly buys the new talking Malibu Stacy doll, but is disappointed when the doll utters sexist phrases such as "Thinking too much gives you wrinkles" and "Don't ask me, I'm just a girl."
-After Lisa and Grampa bemoan how they are treated because of their age, they decide to change: Grampa will get a job and Lisa will find Malibu Stacy's creator, Stacy Lovell.
+After Lisa and Grampa bemoan how they are treated because of their respective ages, they decide to change: Grampa will get a job and Lisa will find Malibu Stacy's creator, Stacy Lovell, and convince her to come out of retirement.

-Grampa struggles with his new job at Krusty Burger, suffering a war flashback at the drive-thru and losing his false teeth when a coworker accidentally wraps up a bun that he put them in as a prank and sent out as part of an order.
-He soon becomes angry at the way seniors are treated and quits.
+Grampa struggles with his new job at Krusty Burger, suffering a war flashback at the drive-thru and losing his false teeth after a prank on a coworker goes wrong.
+He soon quits after realizing he misses complaining with his fellow seniors.

-Lisa visits Waylon Smithers, owner of the world's largest Malibu Stacy collection.
-She asks his help in finding Lovell, who was ousted from the Malibu Stacy company in 1974 (due to her ideas not being considered cost-effective — and for funneling profits to the Viet Cong).
-Lisa and Lovell decide to create a new talking doll, Lisa Lionheart, voiced by Lisa herself.
-The doll, designed to look more realistic than Malibu Stacy and costing $46,000 to mass-produce and market, says inspirational and encouraging phrases for girls.
-However, the Malibu Stacy executives learn of its development and worry that Lisa's doll poses a real threat to their sales.
+Waylon Smithers, who owns the world's largest collection of Malibu Stacy merchandise, helps Lisa find Lovell.
+Lovell has become a jaded alcoholic recluse in the twenty years since she was forced out of her own company, but is reinvigorated when Lisa proposes a new talking doll, Lisa Lionheart, to counteract the talking Malibu Stacy.
+The doll, designed to look more realistic than Malibu Stacy, says inspirational and encouraging phrases for girls to hear instead, voiced by Lisa herself.
+However, the Malibu Stacy executives learn of its development and worry that it poses a threat to their sales.

 After a slow initial release, Lisa Lionheart suddenly gains popularity among Malibu Stacy fans after being featured in Kent Brockman's news show at the behest of his daughter.
-As kids and Smithers rush to the mall to buy Lisa Lionheart, a cart of Malibu Stacy dolls with new hats is wheeled into their path.
-Though Lisa protests at the cheap reissues of Malibu Stacy dolls, the kids and Smithers ransack the cart regardless.
-However, one little girl selects a Lisa Lionheart doll, which gives Lisa hope for her brand.
+As Springfield's little girls – along with Smithers – rush to the mall to buy Lisa Lionheart, a cart of Malibu Stacy dolls with new hats is wheeled into their path.
+Though Lisa protests at the cheap reissues of Malibu Stacy dolls, the girls and Smithers ransack the cart regardless.
+However, one little girl selects a Lisa Lionheart doll, which gives Lisa hope for her brand, though Lovell quietly remarks that the production of Lisa Lionheart cost $46,000.